tanaikech/ToolsForMCPServer/README.md

 * `delete_schedules_on_Google_Calendar`: Use to delete schedules (events) from Google Calendar.
 * `description_video_on_youtube`: Use this to describe and summarize a video on YouTube using the YouTube URL.
 * `description_web_site`: Use this to describe sites using URLs.
+* `drive_activity_api_query`: Use to query past activity in Google Drive.
+The activities of the files and folders in Google Drive are retrieved.
 * `generate_description_on_google_drive`: Set a description to the file on Google Drive.
 Use this to generate the description of the file and set it to the file on Google Drive.
 * `generate_image_on_google_drive`: Use this to generate an image from an inputted prompt.
 The generated image is saved as a file on Google Drive.
 * `generate_presentation_with_google_slides`: Use this to create and generate a presentation using Google Slides.